Ben Stiller Re-Tweeted A St. Patty’s Day Message And Everyone’s Irish Is Up

-Ben Stiller re-tweeted a St. Patrick’s Day message from fellow actor and comedian Michael Ian Black and it’s taking a lot of heat from people in the Twittersphere.
+Ben Stiller re-tweeted a St. Patrick’s Day message from fellow actor and comedian Michael Ian Black, and it’s taking a lot of heat from people in the Twittersphere.
 The message from Black and promoted by Stiller and other members of Hollywood is regarding immigration, but as several people point out, Ben and Michael might not have all the facts in regard to the influx of Irish immigrants several centuries ago.

 160 years ago, the Irish were poor, uneducated, starving refugees.
 We welcomed them by the millions.
 Happy St. Patrick’s Day.